SDK overview

 - Models — Essence vs Expression and the

-.imxformat - CLI — the no-code path, same engine
+- CLI — the command-line tool, same engine

 - API reference — the cloud REST API